 - Stipends and living accommodations for professional artists where the primary purpose is to create new art.

-- The expansion of the pool of artists that encourages the participation of artists from a wide variety of aesthetic viewpoints, ethnic backgrounds, or geographic areas where the primary purpose is to create new art.
+- The expansion of the pool of artists that encourages the participation of artists from a wide variety of aesthetic viewpoints, ethnic backgrounds, disability perspectives, or geographic areas where the primary purpose is to create new art.

 - Access to facilities or technology to meet the needs of interdisciplinary or new genre artists.

 - Innovative collaborations between artists and those from sectors outside of the arts (e.g., science) to create new art.

 - Innovative approaches to collaboration with outside organizations and disciplines where the primary purpose is public engagement with art and/or the enhancement of public spaces.

 - Activities with the surrounding community that provide educational and related activities for youth, adults, intergenerational groups, and schools.

 - Residency exchange programs with artists and artist communities in other countries where the primary purpose is the acquisition of knowledge or skills in the arts.